civl-verifier/civl-verifier.github.io/doc.md

 Finally, the procedure `Client` which itself calls `Service` is shown to refine `A_Inc` also.
 The target of this call is rewritten to `A_Service` at layer 1 and to `A_Inc` at layer 2.

-## Inductive sequentialization
-This section shows how to introduce and eliminate unboundedly many pending asyncs.

-TBD